Pham, Lowe HRs help Rays and Chirinos beat Orioles 16-4

-BALTIMORE (AP) — Tampa Bay emerged from the All-Star break by scoring seven runs in the first inning, and the Rays got homers from Tommy Pham and Nate Lowe in a 16-4 rout of the error-prone Baltimore Orioles on Friday night.
+BALTIMORE (AP) — Well-rested and eager to resume their pursuit of a playoff berth, the Tampa Bay Rays came out of the All-Star break in full hitting mode.

+Tommy Pham homered to spark a seven-run first inning , and the Rays pounded out 20 hits in a 16-4 rout of the Baltimore Orioles on Friday night.

-Seeking to reach the postseason for the first time since 2013, second-place Tampa Bay resumed its pursuit of the Yankees in the AL East by reaching season highs in runs and hits (20).
+Seeking to reach the postseason for the first time since 2013, second-place Tampa Bay kept the heat on the Yankees in the AL East with its most productive offensive performance of the season.

+The Rays sent 11 batters to the plate in the opening inning against Dylan Bundy (4-11).
+After Pham went deep, Tampa Bay added four doubles and three singles in an uprising that Bundy fueled with a wild pitch and a balk.

+“The first inning, obviously, everybody played a role,” Rays manager Kevin Cash said.
+“Big hits, timely hits.
+We talked about it before the game, and they came out and did it.”

+Tampa Bay ended up reaching season highs in runs, hits and margin of victory.

+“I’m sure they felt good coming off a four-day break,” Cash said.
+“Offensively, you can’t ask for much more than that.
+Just a really good way to start the second half.”

-Lowe led the charge with a career-high four hits and three RBIs, and Kevin Kiermaier had three hits, scored three runs and drove in two.
+Nate Lowe led the charge, hitting a home run to go with his career-high four hits and three RBIs.
+Kevin Kiermaier had three hits, scored three runs and drove in two.

+“It’s nice to do that to anybody, but especially in a division game,” Lowe said.
+“It’s nice to dominate from the first inning all the way through.”

 Given all that offensive support, Yonny Chirinos (8-4) had an easy time earning his first victory in six starts since June 7.
 The right-hander gave up two runs and four hits over seven innings with eight strikeouts.